 For the theater or music lover in your life, give the gift of tickets to an amazing show.
 York County is full of live venues both big and small.
 Check out our post on theaters in the area for a start to your inspiration.

 Got a DIY fan in your inner circle?
-Not only can they have it made here, they can make it here too!
+Not only can they have it made here, but they can also make it here too!
 Let them get their hands dirty while making something to keep clean at Sunrise Soap Company.
 You can purchase a gift card to be used in the Creation Station where they can whip together molded soaps, scented lotions, or fizzy bath bombs.

 Looking to stretch those creative muscles?
 Candi J. Duda Stained Glass offers a ton of classes for those looking to learn a new craft.
 Not only is it a fun time, but class-goers also get to leave with a beautiful piece of art made with their own hands.